cguyeux/CRISPRbuilder-TB/README.md

 ## Installation

-You can either download a zip file by clicking on the 'Clone or download' green button, or clone the repository by writing in a terminal:
+You can either download a zip file by clicking on the 'Code' green button (Windows), or clone the repository by writing in a terminal:
 <pre>
 git clone https://github.com/cguyeux/CRISPRbuilder-TB.git
 </pre>